Indiana State designs and focuses its programs on in-demand fields. Sycamores + industry partners = jobs!

 Indiana State’s packaging program connections with industry partnerships fuel student opportunities for hands-on learning, on-the-job experiences and post-graduate employment in a thriving, multi-billion dollar industry.

-“We’ve done projects here developing packaging, 16-foot-long crates for Otis Elevator on down to little containers for cosmetic creams and nail polishes,” Schafer said.
+“We’ve done projects here developing packaging, 16-foot-long crates for Otis Elevator on down to little containers for cosmetic creams and nail polishes,” said Marion Schafer, professor in the applied engineering and technology management department.
 “Everything we use has been in a package, otherwise it wouldn’t get to the consumer in useable form.
 That’s why packaging is so important, even though it’s become invisible because you go into a store and all you see is packaging.”

 In 2015, Indiana State’s packaging program became accredited through the Accreditation Board for Engineering and Technology Inc., a non-governmental organization that accredits post-secondary education programs in applied science, computing, engineering, and engineering technology.